kyma-incubator/compass/docs/internal/proposals/error-handling/error-handling.md

 # Error handling in Director graphql

-In compass director, we have to somehow filter errors which should be visible to user and add information which can be readable by machine.
+In Compass Director, we have to filter errors which should be visible to user and add information which can be readable by machine.

+## Error types
 Basic list of errors which should be displayed to the user:
 * InternalError
 * NotFound